una-language/una-language/readme.md

 a (b c)
 ```

-This expression we can also write like using indentation:
+This expression we can also write using indentation:

 ```
 a
   b c
 ```

-I think the underlying idea is pretty obvious.
-Let's look at more complicated example:
+I think the underlying idea is pretty obvious but let's look at more complicated example:

 ```
 a (b (c d)) (e (f g))
 ```

-It's the same as:
+It can be writte like this:

 ```
 a